AV Mazzega Blue & White Glass Chandelier

-Materials: Metal chromed frame, aluminium parts.
+Materials: Chromed metal frame (iron and brass).
+Aluminium parts.
 Blue, white and clear crystal hand blown Murano glass lampshade.
 Steel wire, Bakelite socket.

 Cord length: 70 cm / 27.55”